vbalajitvr/complyscan/README.md

 # OpenJS.NodeJS.LTS currently resolves to a 20.x release.
 winget install OpenJS.NodeJS.LTS

+# Allow npm (a .ps1 script) to run.
+On a fresh Windows install the default
+# execution policy is Restricted, which makes `npm --version` fail with
+# "running scripts is disabled on this system".
+CurrentUser scope is enough
+# and does not require admin.
+Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser

 # hcl2json - download the Windows binary and put it on PATH
 $dest = "$env:USERPROFILE\bin"
 New-Item -ItemType Directory -Force -Path $dest | Out-Null